 Don’t forget to stop at the ranger station to get a pass to enter the park!
 You can find the fee information here.

 If you think you will be visiting Joshua Tree several times a year, I actually just recommend buying the yearly pass.
 You really can’t beat $55 for access to this amazing park all year long!

 Apparently, the Cholla Cactus will shoot you if you get too close.
 Unfortunately, I was not able to make it to the Cholla Cactus Garden to see this with my own eyes, but I am definitely making a stop there during my next trip!

 I honestly don’t know what kind of cactus this is that I was trying to pet, but I am lucky it didn’t shoot me!
 Sounds painful!

 I hope these tips help you plan your trip to Joshua Tree National Park, and I hope you enjoy the park as much as I did!

 For more information, you can visit the Park’s website here.

-If you are looking for a great place to stay, check out these vintage Airstreams at Joshua Tree Acres.
+If you are looking for an awesome place to stay in Joshua Tree, check out these vintage Airstreams at Joshua Tree Acres.

 Let me know if you have any questions in the comments below.
 If you end up visiting the park or have already I would love to hear your experiences!